freixas/gamma/src/main/templates/README.md

 The universal tar.gz file will allow Gamma to run on any system that supports Java, but it requires installed versions of Java and JavaFX.
-If you don't have Java or JavaFX version @project.java.version@ (or later) on your system, you will need to install these packages.
+If you don't have Java or JavaFX version @gamma.java.version@ (or later) on your system, you will need to install these packages.

 On the web, you can find detailed instructions (and videos) for installing Java and JavaFX.
-Install version @project.java.version@ or later of these two packages (the version numbers of the two should match).
+Install version @gamma.java.version@ or later of these two packages (the version numbers of the two should match).

 Java and JavaFX are available from various vendors.
 All of these should work,